 Below is another great selection of books in a serious titled “ERIC” which stands for “Encyclopaedia of Roman Imperial Coins” with some great photos and inscriptions, making the identification of the coins even easier…

-If we do not include the later Roman silver-washed coins, that was minted] but the coins containing a metallurgy of silver, these silver coins then, are the silver coinage from the Roman period comes under three different types, of groups;
+Not including Roman silver-washed coins, that was minted] but the coins containing a metallurgy of silver, these silver coins then, are the silver coinage from the Roman period comes under three different types, of groups;

 Denarius Obv: IMPCAESVESPAVGPM – Laureate head right.
 Rev: AVGVRPONMAX – Simpulum, aspergillum, jug and lituus.
 70-72 (Rome).

 1) The legendary Denarius. is one of the longest-running coin denominations of all time, the Denarius started out about 200 B.C. and continued through until the reign of Gordian III in the mid-200’s.
 Although re-tariffed at a different value, the Denarius would be reborn in the Argenteus and then the Siliqua until the final fall of Rome.

 It is rare to find Denarii, or any other silver denomination for that matter, in groups of uncleaned coins such as came with this kit.
 However, unlike gold, silver does tarnish in dirt given enough time and/or appropriate soil conditions.
 For this reason, you may occasionally stumble upon a Denarius and no matter how worn it is always a welcome sight and cause for celebration.
 Because during the time the Denarius was in vogue it coincided with the Roman empire’s greatest military and economic might, the portraits of the various emperors were rendered in excruciatingly lifelike detail.
 In fact, the portraits are so realistic that one can literally track the aging of several emperors who held their title long enough.
 All facial features including defects, wrinkles and so on were captured by the skilled engravers.
 What this means to you is that it should be relatively easy to identify the emperor based simply on matching the portrait to other coins which have already been attributed.
 If the lettering is clear in most cases the emperor’s name will stand out immediately.